 One of the foundational texts of Construction Grammar is Adele Goldberg’s study of argument structure constructions (Goldberg 1995), which presents analyses of the caused motion construction (John kicked the ball over the fence), the resultative construction (Mary worried herself sick), the way-construction (Bob cheated his way into law school) and, as I will discuss in more detail in this section, the ditransitive construction (Frank poured me a drink).
-The term argument structure (cf. chapter 8) typically refers to a relationship that holds between a verb and its arguments, which are the participants that are projected by a given verb.
+The term argument structure (cf. Chapter 8) typically refers to a relationship that holds between a verb and its arguments, which are the participants that are projected by a given verb.
 In a sentence such as John ate a muffin, the verb form ate is the predicate, and the remaining parts of the sentence (John, a muffin) are its arguments.
 Traditionally, argument structure is understood as a lexical property of verbs, that is, a given verb is associated with a specific set of arguments.
 A verb such as eat is thus considered to be a transitive verb, since it regularly takes a direct object, as in the sentence above.
 Typically however, verbs are associated with several argument structure patterns.
 The verb eat, for example, is often also used without an object (Let’s eat!), in which case it would be used intransitively.

 What motivates a constructional account of argument structure is that speakers combine verbs and arguments in ways that cannot be just a matter of established convention.
 Sometimes verbs are used in new and creative ways.
 A newspaper might report on a snake that ate itself to death.
 What this example conveys is that a snake died, presumably as a result of choosing an unsuitably large prey.
 This interpretation does not follow from the verb’s semantics, and it is in direct conflict with the conventionalized transitive argument structure of eat, which would lead us to expect that the pronoun itself denotes the participant that was eaten.
 What Goldberg (1995) proposes in order to explain the facility with which readers understand such creative instances of language use is that the overall meaning of the sentence is directly associated with its syntactic structure.
 Combining a subject with a verb, a reflexive pronoun, and a phrase such as to death yields a formal pattern that Goldberg calls the English resultative construction.
 This construction can convey the idea that some action brought about a result, regardless of the specific verb that denotes that action.
 This analysis entails an important shift in perspective, away from the idea that only verbs can select their arguments, and towards the idea that constructions also carry meaning, select arguments, and thereby alter established argument structure patterns.
 The following paragraphs expand on this idea by presenting Goldberg’s analysis of the ditransitive construction in more detail.